Ebazhanov/linkedin-skill-assessments-quizzes/c#/c-sharp-quiz.md

 - [ ] Login successful...
 - [ ] Valid user!
-- [x] an error, because the method signature of Login doesn't match the delegate //It will throw an error because you cant apply Inheritance to methos that way.
+- [x] an error, because the method signature of Login doesn't match the delegate //It will throw an error because you cant apply Inheritance to methods that way.
 - [ ] Login successful...
 Valid user!

 #### Q39.
 How would you declare a sealed class named User?